rakachan/ProjectCG/readme.txt

 The speed is adapted such that time_s represent a day, the moon revolves around the earth in 27.3 days, the earth and the moon revolve around the sun in 356 days and the sun rotates on itself in 38 days.

+The left and right arrow key can be used to change the speed of the simulation.
+Pressing the key will call KeyCallback which will update the speed value.